 In short, Man City suffered by the same issue Arsenal faced, but with a significantly older squad that was only going to get worse anyway.
 And while the Gunners had time to recharge in the summer, Guardiola and his team were involved in the Club World Cup.

-The extra few weeks will hurt the team, especially at the start of the season, so I don’t see Man City as a title favorite.
-You never know with a squad of such quality and a manager like Pep, but the gap to Liverpool and Arsenal is bigger than the EPL title odds suggest.
+Man City were beaten twice already in the first three games and although they’ve bounced back a bit since, the team is too inconsistent.
+I don’t see them as a genuine title favorite.
+You never know with a squad of such quality and a manager like Pep, but the gap to Liverpool and Arsenal looks substantial.

 Can Anyone Else Win the EPL?